 - blood loss during the surgery

-- allergic reactions or breathing difficulties
+- allergic reactions or breathing difficulties from anesthesia

 - the formation of blood clots

 - stroke or heart attack

 There are also risks associated with the removal of the spleen in particular.
 These include:

 - formation of a blood clot in the vein that moves blood to your liver

 - an internal infection

 - damage to the organs near your spleen, including the stomach, colon, and pancreas

 - a collection of pus under your diaphragm